commoncrawl/webarchive-indexing/README.md

-WebArchive Url Indexing
+WebArchive URL Indexing
 =======================

-This project contains several scripts (MapReduce jobs) for generating url indexes of web archive collections, ususally containing large number of of WARC (or ARC) files.
-The scripts are designed to ran in Hadoop or Amazon EMR to process terabytes or even petabytes of web archive content.
+This project contains several scripts (MapReduce jobs) for generating URL indexes of web archive collections, usually containing large number of WARC (or ARC) files.
+The scripts are designed to ran on Hadoop or Amazon EMR to process terabytes or even petabytes of web archive content.
 Additionally, thanks to flexibility of the MRJob library, the scripts can also run on a local machine to build an index cluster.

 ## Initial Setup and Usage

+Python 3 is required - see the branch `python-2.7` for a previous version running on Python 2.7 (not maintained anymore).

-These tools use the MRJob Python library for Hadoop/EMR, and are a pure-python solution to web archive indexing.
+These tools use the MRJob Python library for Hadoop/EMR, and are a pure-Python solution to web archive indexing.

 To install [dependencies](#dependencies): `pip install -r requirements.txt`

 #### Remote - EMR/Hadoop

-*Note: At this time, the scripts have been tested with the CommonCrawl data set on EMR (AMI 3.9.0 + Hadoop 2.4.0) and on CDH 5.8.0.*
+*Note: At this time, the scripts have been tested with the Common Crawl data set on Apache Bigtop 1.5.0 and with Python 2.7 on CDH 6.3.2 and on EMR (AMI 3.9.0 + Hadoop 2.4.0).*

 To run with MRJob library on EMR, a system-specific `mrjob.conf` needs to be configured.
 The file contains all the settings necessary to specify your EMR cluster or to configure non-default settings on other Hadoop clusters.
 Refer to the [MRJob documentation for details](https://pythonhosted.org/mrjob/guides/configs-basics.html).
 The shell scripts to launch the tools are supposed to be run on EMR, for other Hadoop clusters replace `-r emr` by `-r hadoop`.